Things to do in Summer in Cape Town

 Bid the day goodbye in style

 Sunsets in Cape Town, especially those along the Atlantic seaboard, are pretty darn spectacular this time of year.
 Pack a picnic and head down to one of the beaches in Clifton, Camps Bay or Llandudno.
 Sun-worshippers, families, couples, and friends relax on the soft white sand as the sun kisses the ocean good night.
-Drinking alcohol is prohibited on the beaches, so if you’re after something with a bit of a kick, opt for one of the bars and cafés along Camps Bay’s seaside strip.
+Drinking alcohol is prohibited on the beaches, so if you’re after something with a bit of a kick, pick a sundowner spot for a cocktail.

 Hike in the moonlight

-Lion’s Head, the distinctively shaped peak next to Table Mountain, can be climbed at any time, but Cape Town locals know that the best time to do so is at full moon.
+Lion’s Head, the distinctively shaped peak next to Table Mountain, can be climbed at any time, but Cape Town locals are all about the full moon hike.
 Head up at least an hour before sunset so that you don’t miss out on the brilliant display, and make your way down in the moonlight.
 Lion’s Head offers up gorgeous panoramic views of the Mother City, and is considerably easier to climb than Table Mountain.
-Be warned though, there are some tricky parts with ladders and chains, and you can expect to be joined by crowds if the moon is full.
+However, there are some tricky parts with ladders and chains.